 When the Big Day Out made its New Zealand debut, headliner Soundgarden kicked off with a Powerstation show.
 Nick Cave watched Dirty Three and Perry Farrell’s Porno For Pyros side-of-stage – reports of Kylie Minogue being in the building that night were never confirmed.
 Neil Finn’s super group 7 Worlds Collide played a sold-out Powerstation residency that saw Radiohead’s Phil Selway perform solo material for the very first time.
 And Radiohead themselves made their New Zealand premiere there in 1994, before going on to conquer arenas worldwide.

 With a winning combination of good acoustics and sightlines from virtually any audience vantage point, the Powerstation’s intimate theatre vibe will keep on attracting music’s best and brightest.
 In the past year alone, Fall Out Boy, Kendrick Lamar, Fred Wesley, Rita Ora, Bloc Party, Mac Miller, Band Of Horses, Grimes, Alabama Shakes, Six60 & Steel Panther have all torn the roof off the sucker.

-Around four years ago Muchmore Music took over the Powerstation and invested on all fronts to make the venue a great place to see a show and also a great place to perform.
+About five years ago Muchmore Music took over the Powerstation and invested on all fronts to make the venue a great place to see a show and also a great place to perform.